 If a new entry permit is required for that nominated holder, a fresh application would need to be submitted as per the instructions by South Australian Employment Tribunal.

-Where a WHS entry permit holder exercises a power of entry without being accompanied by a SafeWork SA work health and safety inspector the WHS entry permit holder must provide a to us on the outcome of their enquiries.
+Where a WHS entry permit holder exercises a power of entry without being accompanied by a SafeWork SA work health and safety inspector the WHS entry permit holder must complete the WHS Entry Permit Holder Report to advise us on the outcome of their enquiry.

 The report must include the following information: